house-of-abbey/scratch_vhdl/docs/button_driven.md

 </code>
 </pre>

-On the rising edge of the clock (`clk`), check if `reset` is high, if so assign the default values, otherwise transfer the state of the `buttons` to the `leds`.
-This does little presently except introduce a one clock cycle delay.

 The `reset` condition ensures we are able to start from a known state across our design.
 Here we use a _synchronous_ reset, one that requires the active edge of the clock to execute.
 This is because synchronous resets are advised by the FPGA vendors for their devices.

 ![Synchronous reset](./images/vivado/synchronous_reset.png)